ilarramendi/BetterCovers/README.md

 # Downloading
 To download the latest executable (LINUX) of the script run:
 ```wget https://github.com/ilarramendi/Cover-Ratings/releases/download/v0.4-linux/BetterCovers; chmod +x CoverRatings```

 In addition to the executable you need to download the default configuration file `config.json` to do this you can run:
 ```wget https://raw.githubusercontent.com/ilarramendi/Cover-Ratings/main/config.json```

-Also you can download the whole project and run `python3 BetterCovers.py`.
+Alternatively you can download the whole project and run `python3 BetterCovers.py`.

 # Api key
 At the moment the scripts needs 2 api keys to work, sorry about that :(
-To get the metadata / cover images it uses [TMDB](https://www.themoviedb.org/).
+To get the metadata / cover images it uses [TMDB](https://www.themoviedb.org/), to get a key you have to create an account.

-And to get missing metadata and ratings from IMDB, RT and MTS it uses [omdbapi](http://www.omdbapi.com/) to get a free api key visit [this](http://www.omdbapi.com/apikey.aspx) link.
+And to get missing metadata and ratings from IMDB, RT and MTS it uses [OMDBApi](http://www.omdbapi.com/) to get a free api key visit [this](http://www.omdbapi.com/apikey.aspx) link.
 It can probably work without the OMDB api key but will only have ratings from TMDB

 To use the api keys and save it for future use you can execute the script like this: